 Contact an Attorney after an Auto Accident in Stuart or Beyond

 Although it may be tempting to try to handle your case on your own, it is usually wiser to consult a knowledgeable Stuart car accident lawyer prior to discussing your case with the defendant’s insurance company.
 Often, a case is far more complex than it may initially appear, in terms of both factual issues and procedural requirements.
-To speak to a knowledgeable motor vehicle collision lawyer in the Stuart area, call Donaldson & Weston at (772) 266-5555 or contact us online to set up a free consultation.
+To speak to a knowledgeable motor vehicle collision car accident lawyer in the Stuart area, call Donaldson & Weston at (772) 266-5555 or contact us online to set up a free consultation.
 We also represent accident victims in Port St. Lucie, Jupiter, West Palm Beach, and other cities throughout Martin, St. Lucie, and Palm Beach Counties.